(New England) Contra

 A1: Holding hands in lines of four, forward & back, (8)

-center four Right-Hand Star (hold wrists)… while ‘ends’ swing - or whatever they want.
+center four Star by the Right (wrist-grip)… while ‘ends’ swing - or whatever they want.
 (8)

-new center four Right-Hand Star … new ‘ends’ do whatever they want.
+other center four to Star by the Right … new ‘ends’ do whatever they want.
 (8)

 B1: Partner Balance & Swing.
 (4, 12)